Siquijor is an island of witchcraft, healing, spiritual rituals, and beaches. This island is truly one of a kind island.

 There are daily ferries going to every island mentioned above.

 The best transport on this island are motorbikes for sure, so I definitely recommend scooter rental in Siquijor.

-They are cheap, reliable and fast enough to drive around the island in one or couple of days.
+They are cheap, reliable and fast enough to drive around the island in one or a couple of days.
 Siquijor has many things to offer.

-Island of Siquijor also has many beautiful unspoiled beaches reachable only by taxi or scooter.
+The Island of Siquijor also has many beautiful unspoiled beaches reachable only by taxi or scooter.

 Taxis are expensive so save your money and drive around the island with the bike!
-Just be careful and wear helmet.
+Just be careful and wear a helmet.